sbbe-oficial/sbbe-oficial/README.md

 <div align="justify">

-* Our nascent _Society_ was founded in 2024 and already has more than 250 members.
+* Our nascent _Society_ was founded in 2024 and currently has more than 430 members.

  </div>
 <div align="center">